 Tax credits provide new and existing businesses in various industries and geographic locations the opportunity to reduce costs, spur investment and create jobs through targeted tax incentives.
-There is one new business tax credit available for the 2016 filing season:
+There are two new business tax credits available for the 2017 filing season:

-Three business tax credits have been modified for the 2016 filing season:
+Four business tax credits have been modified for the 2017 filing season:

 Maryland offers a variety of tax incentives, exemptions and credits to help businesses grow and prosper, including: